Asbestos in Wallpaper

 Asbestos became one of the most prolific materials available during the 20th century, and one of the more unexpected places it could be found was in wallpaper.
-Today, we understand the risks that asbestos poses, and asbestos products of all kinds were banned in the UK in 1999.

 Why Was Asbestos Used in Wallpaper?